logix-project/logix/README.md

 > [!WARNING]
 > This repository is under active development.
-If you have suggestions or find bugs in LogIX, please open an github issue or reach out.
+If you have suggestions or find bugs in LogIX, please open a GitHub issue or reach out.

 ## Basics